-These Dukkah-Crusted Lamb Chops with Cauliflower and Potato Purée are so quick and easy to prepare that you could easily serve this elegant dish on a weeknight!
+This recipe for Dukkah-Crusted Lamb Chops with Cauliflower and Potato Purée is so quick and easy to make that you could easily serve this elegant dish on a weeknight!

 This is such a simple dish made with ingredients that really shine.
 If you're not familiar with dukkah, it is an Egyptian blend of spices, herbs, nuts and seeds that is traditionally served with bread and olive oil.